City-of-Helsinki/bestpractice/README.md

 # Best practices for developing for City of Helsinki

-This happy little repo aims to be place for the practical details for developing code for City of Helsinki.
-Currently it is a bit outdated, but we hope to fill in stuff such as how to do authentication and configuration.
+This documentation covers the practical details for developing open source code for the City of Helsinki.
+The target audience is software development consultants working in Helsinki projects as well as Helsinki software development staff.
+This documentation is produced jointly by the software developers of the Executive Office and the citys divisions.
+Not all practices stated here will apply to all projects within the city but these are intended as general outlines of best practices.
+If you wish to contribute, please make a pull request in the [GitHub repository](https://github.com/City-of-Helsinki/bestpractice).